 Downtown real estate guide & listings for sale

-There are a lot of green spaces to enjoy in Downtown, despite its sometimes busy feel.
-Parks are very well-spread out and there are about 10 of them nearby for residents to enjoy, which makes it very easy to get to them.
-Finally, this neighbourhood has many areas that are very calm and quiet, although other spots can be noisy, especially closer to one of the railway lines.
+Downtown offers a broad selection of green spaces to enjoy, despite its sometimes busy feel.
+Parks are especially well-spread out and there are about 10 of them nearby for residents to discover, which makes them easy to get to.
+This neighbourhood has many sections that are very calm and quiet; however other spots can be noisy, especially near one of the railway lines.

-A majority of the housing growth in Downtown has taken place following the year 2000.
+A majority of the houses available in the housing market in Downtown were built after the year 2000, when most of the housing growth took place.
 The substantial proportion of large apartment buildings in the housing stock of this neighbourhood is an important part of its character.
-Renters occupy around 55% of the properties in Downtown and owners occupy the remainder.
-This part of New Westminster is primarily composed of two bedroom and one bedroom homes.
+The split between homeowners and renters is about even.
+This area is primarily composed of two bedroom and one bedroom homes.